sdcnku/micropython/docs/library/network.rst

                  * Only one client can connect at a time.
                  * Only OPEN or WEP security are supported.
-                 * There's a bug in the FW, when the client disconnects any bound sockets are lost (they just stop working).
+                 * There's a bug in the WiFi Module FW, when the client disconnects any bound sockets are lost (they just stop working).
 As a workaround, set a timeout for the server socket to force it to raise an exception and then reopen it (See the example script).

          * network.WINC.MODE_FIRMWARE: